Manufacturing Analytics Vendor Selection Checklist for 2026

 Legacy Equipment Strategy

-A meaningful proportion of production equipment in most manufacturing plants does not have PLC connectivity.
-Ask each vendor how their platform handles legacy equipment: edge device options, manual operator entry with data quality controls, or hybrid capture.
+Ask how the platform handles equipment without PLC connectivity: edge device options, manual operator entry, or hybrid capture.
 Vendors who say "we only connect to modern PLCs" cannot serve a real factory floor.

 Conn · 05

-Ask each vendor for the implementation timeline for your specific integration list — not a generic estimate.
+Get a written scope and timeline for your specific integration list before contract.
 A vendor who says "two weeks" for any integration without reviewing your systems is not giving you a real answer.
-Get a written scope and timeline before contract.

 Conn · 06